 - Demonstration of non-inferiority to meropenem at day 5 and statistical superiority to meropenem at the test-of-cure (day ~17) in patients with cUTI/acute pyelonephritis (AP) infections due to Enterobacteriaceae, including fluoroquinolone-resistant and extended spectrum beta-lactamase (ESBL) producing isolates;

-- Potential for more convenient administration as a once daily, 30-minute IV therapy compared to other IV antibiotics administered multiple times per day with infusion times up to two hours.
+- Potential for more convenient administration as a once daily, 30-minute intravenous (IV) therapy compared to other IV antibiotics administered multiple times per day with infusion times up to two hours.

 Review our literature on plazomicin.